-Using new medications, procedures, or surgery to treat health problems, such as pain, muscle spasms, and bowel and bladder control
+Using new medicines, procedures, or surgery to treat health problems, such as pain, muscle spasms, and bowel and bladder control

 New clinical trials and experiments for SCI are always being planned.
-You may hear about one of these and wonder whether you should participate.
+You may hear about one of these and wonder if you should participate.
 If so, talk to your healthcare team.
-They can advise you on whether a specific trial or experiment is likely to benefit your health.
-They can also help you steer clear of unproven claims and risky bets.
+They can advise you on whether a certain trial or experiment is likely to benefit your health.
+They can also help you avoid unproven claims and risky bets.

 To learn more about cure research for SCI, these websites may help:

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |